thom4parisot/thom4.net/source/_posts/2017/without-a-home.md

 Finally, I wish this write-up can feed the conversation with [Vincent](http://vinyll.github.io/) at [MiXiT](https://mixitconf.org/), in regard of his [_digital nomad_ presentation](https://mixitconf.org/en/2017/developpeur-sans-domicile-fixe).

 (and hopefully the book should be ready for July 😋)

+PS: many many people should be thanked for their help during this journey and well, this is exactly the intent of a [foreword](https://oncletom.io/node.js/foreword/preamble.html#_remerciements) isn't it?

 ![](/images/2017/04/bonne-retraite.jpg)